THE GLOBAL CHANGE INSTITUTE

 The best results come from the best people

-At RLB, we recognise sustainability is about doing things smarter.
+At RLB, we recognize sustainability is about doing things smarter.
 Our work on the Global Change Institute project has created a research tool for innovative systems and a test case that shows how green design is good for the planet and for people too.

 Good for people and planet